haskell/haskell-language-server/docs/contributing/contributing.md

 ### Metrics

-HLS opens a metrics server on port 8000 exposing GC and ghcide metrics.
+When ghcide is built with the `ekg` flag, HLS opens a metrics server on port 8999 exposing GC and ghcide metrics.
 The ghcide metrics currently exposed are:

 - `ghcide.values_count`- count of build results in the store
 - `ghcide.database_count` - count of build keys in the store (these two would be the same in the absence of GC)